1imo/New-NEA/docs/Front-End/Pages/PAGE - Onboarding.md

 ![[Pasted image 20240225014204.png]]

 I am aware that the profile image upload interface is not user friendly, however, for now it will ship like that.

+### Tests

+#### Test Case 1: Rendering and Display

+**Procedure:**
+1. Render the `Onboarding` component.
+2. Observe the displayed content.

+**Expected Result:**
+- The component should render without crashing.
+- The component should display a series of input screens for user onboarding.
+- Each input screen should prompt the user for specific information such as first name, last name, username, password, and profile picture.

+#### Test Case 2: Providing First Name

+**Procedure:**
+1. Render the `Onboarding` component.
+2. Provide a valid first name.
+3. Proceed to the next input screen.

+**Expected Result:**
+- Upon providing a valid first name and proceeding, the component should transition to the next input screen for the last name.

+#### Test Case 3: Providing Last Name

+**Procedure:**
+1. Render the `Onboarding` component.
+2. Provide a valid last name.
+3. Proceed to the next input screen.

+**Expected Result:**
+- Upon providing a valid last name and proceeding, the component should transition to the next input screen for the username.

+#### Test Case 4: Providing Username

+**Procedure:**
+1. Render the `Onboarding` component.
+2. Provide a valid username.
+3. Proceed to the next input screen.

+**Expected Result:**
+- Upon providing a valid username and proceeding, the component should transition to the next input screen for the password.

+#### Test Case 5: Providing Password

+**Procedure:**
+1. Render the `Onboarding` component.
+2. Provide a valid password.
+3. Proceed to the next input screen.

+**Expected Result:**
+- A password entry box is shown instead of a standard text input.
+- Upon providing a valid password and proceeding, the component should transition to the next input screen for uploading a profile picture.

+#### Test Case 6: Uploading Profile Picture

+**Procedure:**
+1. Render the `Onboarding` component.
+2. Upload a valid profile picture.
+3. Complete the onboarding process.

+**Expected Result:**
+- Upon uploading a valid profile picture and completing the onboarding process, the component should create a user profile with the provided information.
+- The user should be redirected to the home page (/).